Alfresco/docs-alfresco/process-services/latest/using/process/bpmn.md

 ![bpmn.mule-task]({% link process-services/images/bpmn.mule-task.png %})

-You can find more information on Mule ESB using [https://www.mulesoft.com/resources/esb/what-mule-esb](https://www.mulesoft.com/resources/esb/what-mule-esb).
+You can find more information on [Mule ESB here](https://www.mulesoft.com/resources/esb/what-mule-esb){:target="_blank"}.
 Note that Mule is by default not installed and would need to be added by the system admin.

 |Property|Description|
 |--------|-----------|